Cluster actions

 • To create cron tasks on the new master, run the following actions after the Activate standby action is completed:

-• After the host of the previous master becomes available (or immediately after running the Activate standby action if switching to Standby was not caused by the master host unavailability), follow the steps on that host:
+• After the host of the previous master becomes available (or immediately after running the Activate standby action if switching to standby was not caused by the master host unavailability), follow the steps on that host:

 • Delete the cron tasks under the ADB administrator (gpadmin by default).
 This is necessary to prevent attempts to access the outdated master.